First principles

 Two commitments govern what appears:

 Revise in the open.
 When a post is wrong, it gets corrected — not appended to, not abandoned.
-The revision history is preserved in the git log.
+The revision history is in the git log.
 What you read is current thinking.
 What came before is in the commit history.